 Note: For international use, you may need to change the AC line cord.
-You must use a line cord set that has been approved for the receptacle type in your country.
+You must use a line cord set that has been approved for the socket type in your country.

-3. Check the front-panel LEDs as the device is powered on to be sure the Power LED is on.
-If not, check that the power cable is correctly plugged in.
+- Check the front-panel LEDs as the device is powered on to be sure the Power LED is on.
+If not, check that the power cable is correctly plugged in. - If you have purchased a Redundant Power Supply, connect it to the switch and to an AC power source now, following the instructions included with the package.